USS Scorpion (SSN-589)

-USS Scorpion (SSN-589) was a Skipjack-class nuclear-powered submarine that served in the United States Navy, and the sixth vessel, and second submarine, of the U.S. Navy to carry that name.
+USS Scorpion (SSN-589) was a Skipjack-class nuclear-powered submarine that served in the United States Navy, the sixth vessel and second submarine to carry that name.

-Scorpion was lost with all hands on 22 May 1968.
-She is one of two nuclear submarines the U.S. Navy has lost, the other being USS Thresher.
-She was one of the four mysterious submarine disappearances in 1968, the others being the Israeli submarine INS Dakar, the French submarine Minerve, and the Soviet submarine K-129.
+Scorpion imploded and sank on May 22, 1968.
+She is one of two nuclear submarines that the U.S. Navy has lost, the other being USS Thresher.
+She was one of the four submarine disappearances in 1968, the others being the Israeli submarine INS Dakar, the French submarine Minerve, and the Soviet submarine K-129.

-The wreckage of the ship remains in the North Atlantic Ocean with all its armaments and nuclear reactor.
+The wreckage of the Scorpion remains in the north Atlantic Ocean with all its armaments and its nuclear reactor.